 "We must not remove these statues!"Show moreShow less

 The statue removal movement is an attempt to erase white, Southern history.
 For the most part, activists are calling for the removal of statues that depict famous individuals in white history, like Robert E. Lee, Abraham Lincoln, and Thomas Jefferson.
-These figures were also all from the South.
+What do all of these historical figures have in common?
+They were all white Southerners.

 Although protesters claim that their anger is due to these figures' racist opinions, the movement has targeted people that did not support racist institutions.
-For example, a statue of the Union general Ulysses S. Grant was recently toppled by a group of protesters.
-Why remove the statue of a man who fought for slavery's abolition?
+A statue of Ulysses S. Grant was recently toppled by a group of protesters.
+Grant was a general for the Union Army, which fought to end slavery.
+A monument to Abraham Lincoln has also faced significant backlash.
+Abraham Lincoln signed the famous Emancipation Proclamation, which was a significant step toward freedom for slaves.
+If this movement is truly a crusade against racism, why remove the statues of two men who worked to abolish slavery?

 In light of this, it is likely that supporters of this movement do not simply want to remove symbols of racism from our public spaces.
 Instead, they want to use this argument as an excuse to erase important figures of white, Southern history.